Experts

 Fred Oswald, PhD

-Fred Oswald, PhD is a professor and the Herbert S. Autrey Chair in Social Sciences at Rice University.
-As an IO psychologist, his research, grants and 150+ publications focus on developing, implementing, and evaluating the wide range of tests that everyone encounters in their life within employment and educational settings (e.g., personality, knowledge, performance tests).
-Recent work addresses the scientific, ethical, and legal implications of AI-based employment tests.
-His recent leadership positions include: current Chair of the Board on Human-Systems Integration (BOHSI) at the National Academies; current Member of the National Artificial Intelligence Advisory Committee (NAIAC); current Chair of the Board of Scientific Affairs (BSA).
-He is a Fellow of the American Psychological Association, the Association for Psychological Science, and the Society for Industrial and Organizational Psychology.
-Learn more about his graduate students and research at workforce.rice.edu.
+Fred Oswald, PhD, is a Professor at Rice University and an industrial-organizational psychologist whose 150+ publications focus on developing employment and educational tests that measure skills within the changing workforce.
+Recent research addresses the scientific, ethical, and legal implications of AI-based employment tests.
+Current leadership positions include Chair of the Board on Human-Systems Integration (BOHSI) at the National Academies and Member of the National Artificial Intelligence Advisory Committee (NAIAC), which advises the White House on AI matters of national importance.
+Dr. Oswald is a Fellow of the American Psychological Association (APA), Association for Psychological Science (APS), and Society for Industrial and Organizational Psychology (SIOP).
+Learn more about his research and his graduate students at workforce.rice.edu.

 Professor David Simpson

-Rear Admiral (ret.)
-David Simpson is CEO of Pelorus Consulting a private consulting practice covering the telecommunications, defense, and public safety sectors, Partner of DeepWaterPoint, and a professor at Virginia Tech.
-Prior to joining Virginia Tech, David served as the Chief of the Public Safety and Homeland Security Bureau for the Federal Communications Commission (FCC).
-He served over 30 years in the Navy in technology leadership positions around the world.
-David’s research experience spans mechanical, technical and policy fields.
-He served on the U.S. Delegation to the ITU -Worldwide Radio-Telecom Conference (WRC 2012) & Conference on International Telecom (WCIT 2013), Cyber Advisory Board for the AICPA Center for Audit Quality (CAQ).
-David received his Bachelor of Science, Mechanical Engineering, from the U.S. Naval Academy, and his master’s degree in Systems Technology – Space Systems Operations from the Naval Postgraduate School.
+Rear Admiral (Ret.)
+David Simpson is CEO of Pelorus Consulting, covering telecommunications, defense, and public safety sectors, and a partner at DeepWaterPoint.
+He also serves as a professor at Virginia Tech.
+Previously, David was Chief of the Public Safety and Homeland Security Bureau for the Federal Communications Commission.
+With over 30 years of Navy experience in global technology leadership roles, his diverse research spans mechanical, technical, and policy fields.
+He represented the U.S. at the ITU Worldwide Radio-Telecom Conference, Conference on International Telecom, and Cyber Advisory Board for the AICPA Center for Audit Quality (CAQ).
+David received his B.S. in Mechanical Engineering from the U.S. Naval Academy and his M.S. from the Naval Postgraduate School.

 Michael Soileau